enaaab460/car-cost-calculator/README.md

 https://addons.mozilla.org/en-US/firefox/addon/car-cost-calculator/

 ## from release:
-extract the zip file, navigate to `about:debugging#/runtime/this-firefox` in firefox, temporarily load addon, select `manifest.json`
+google how to debug firefox android extensions, it is a lengthy process that requires usb debugging enabled.

 ## from source:
-run `npm install` then `npm run build` in root directory, then navigate to `about:debugging#/runtime/this-firefox` in firefox, temporarily load addon, select `manifest.json` from `build/firefox`
+run `npm install` then `npm run build` in root directory, google how to debug firefox android extensions

 # Acknowledgements / Dependencies: